ProjectEvergreen/greenwood/www/pages/docs/data.md

 ```

 ### Internal Sources
 Greenwood exposes a [GraphQL](https://graphql.org/) + [Apollo](https://www.apollographql.com/docs/apollo-server/) server locally when developing available at `localhost:4000` that can be used to get information about your local content like path, "slug", title and other useful information that will be dynamic to the content you have.
-Programmatic access to this data can provide the oppourtunirty to share your content with your users in a way that supports sorting, filter, organizing, and more!
+Programmatic access to this data can provide the oppourtunity to share your content with your users in a way that supports sorting, filter, organizing, and more!

 ![graphql-playground](/assets/graphql-playground.png)

 #### Schema
 To kick things off, let's review what is availalble to you from.
 Currently, the main "API" is just a list of all pages in your _pages/_ directory, represented as a `Page` [type defintion](https://graphql.org/graphql-js/basic-types/).
 This is called Greenwood's `graph`.

-This is that the schema looks like:
+This is what the schema looks like:
 ```render javascript
 graph {
   id, // (string) the unique ID given to the generated component as it's selector e.g. \`<wc-md-id></wc-md-id>\`